MrJuneJune/remind_me/README.md

 # Remind Me
-Simple reminder script using pthon.
+Simple reminder script using python lib.

 Prerequisites

-- python Python 3.7.3
+- Python 3.7.3

 ```
 git clone
 python reminder.py
 ```

 It will save the task and time in csv file `reminded_me.csv`.
+Remind you by opening up a default broswer with task written in google search bar.